Domain and Range of a Function

 Setup

-Calling Context(‘Inequalities-Only’) creates a new instance of the context.
-The first two contexts in this problem have different variables defined.
-The first only has the variable “x”, and the second only has the variable “y”.
-Note that calling ->variables->are(x => 'Real') for the first instance is actually unnecessary since “x” is the only variable in the context by default.
+First, Context('Inequalities-Only')->variables->are(x => 'Real') is called, and this creates a new context instance.
+This instance only has the variable x.
+Note that calling ->variables->are(x => 'Real') for this instance is actually unnecessary since x is the only variable in the context by default.
 It is only shown here for emphasis.
+The $domain is computed in this context.

-Setting the context flag formatStudentAnswer => 'parsed' insists that the parsed student answers be displayed and no further reduction or evaluation is done.
+Setting the context flag formatStudentAnswer => 'parsed' insists that the parsed student answers be displayed and no further reduction or evaluation be done.
 Generally this means the student answer is displayed much as it is entered.
 In particular in this instance it prevents the student’s answer from being reduced to a decimal.

 BEGIN_PGML

-Suppose [`f(x) = \sqrt(x - [$a])`].
+Suppose [`f(x) = \sqrt{x - [$a]}`].

 Enter inequalities for the domain and range of [`f`].